OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-configuring-orbit-chain.md

 :::

-Orbit chains have three areas of configurations:
+Orbit chains have three areas of configuration:
 1. [<a data-quicklook-from="parent-chain">Parent chain</a> configuration](#1-parent-chain-configuration)
 2. [ **Node** configuration ]( #2-node-configuration )
 3. [ <a data-quicklook-from="child-chain">Child chain</a> configuration ](#3-child-chain-parameter-configuration)